bryceblackwell21/Portfolio/README.md

 Welcome to my data portfolio!
 Here, I document a summary of my projects in SQL, Python, R, and Tableau

 <h3> Note the below are example projects.
-These will be removed shortly and replaced with other projects as I get further along in my data journey. </h3>
+These will be removed shortly and replaced with other projects as I get further along in my data journey.
+Credit to KatieHuangx for the template </h3>

 ## 📚 Table of Contents